 The post formats are optional changes that you can apply to your WordPress blog section for featuring different types of visual content.
-WordPress allows many different types of formats and it is best for you to mix them, so you come up with original ideas for your blog – the more visually representative your site is, the more likely it is to attract visitors.
+WordPress allows many different types of formats and it is best for you to mix them, so you come up with original ideas for your blog – the more visually representative your site is, the more likely it is to attract visitors and retain their attention.

-However, keep in mind that some WordPress themes support different types of post formats, and others do not.
+However, keep in mind that different WordPress themes support different post formats.
 So, if you wish to include different visual components in your site, don’t forget to filter out the themes that support more post format options.
-To do so, when searching for a WordPress Theme, from the Feature Select menu, among others, select Post Formats filter:
+To do so, when searching for a WordPress Theme, from the Feature Select menu, among others, select the Post Formats filter:

 As it comes to the different types of formats, these are the ones that you can choose from: